Need to Sweeten the Deal? Here’s How Seller Concessions Work in Real Estate

 With our expert-backed primer, you’ll learn the ins and outs of seller concessions, including examples of different types of concessions, when and how to use them, and how they can benefit both sellers and buyers.

-Types of concessions in real estate
+What are the types of concessions in real estate?

 You’ll see the term “concession” used in two primary contexts in real estate: financing concessions and sales concessions.
 Let’s dig into what each of these entails.